 Luggage & Accessories

 - Luggage: This really comes down to preference, but for mobility and ease of use (even with my travel style shifting towards mid-range & luxury options), I still love donning a great travel backpack.
-My own personal recommendation is the Tortuga Outbreaker Travel Backpack.
+My own personal recommendation is the Tortuga Outbreaker Backpack.
 It’s small enough to fit as carry-on on most airlines, yet roomy enough for all your gear for a short trip abroad.
+If you’re planning to spend time shopping in Singapore for clothes or souvenirs, you may want to be sure to leave a little extra room in your bag!

 - Daypack: As you hop around the streets of Singapore, it’s a great idea to carry along a comfortable daypack to have access to all of your gear.
 For its minimalist feel, I absolutely love the Tortuga Setout Daypack.
 It’s super lightweight and folds up into its own pocket to jam into a small corner of your main luggage.
 If you need something a little more robust & water-resistant with room for a laptop, go with the Tortuga Outbreaker Daypack.